Learn about our submission evaluation protocol here.

 The Dread Machine

-We have a very active community of kind, supportive, friendly, and inclusive writers who generously share their experiences and advice, the majority of whom joined us after seeing the invitation in a form rejection.
-We like meeting cool new people, so we extend the invitation in all of our forms.
-(It’s also in our email signatures.)
+We have an active community of kind, supportive, friendly, and inclusive writers and editors who generously share their experience, advice, and encouragement.
+The majority of them joined us after seeing the invite in a form rejection.
+We like meeting cool new people, so we extend the invitation in all our forms.
+It’s also in our email signatures.

 This year, we received a total of 4,009 submissions!
 While this number is 952 submissions higher than last year, it is actually a lower number than it otherwise would have been (by about 200), because we closed for the last two weeks of December.